 A form of fat is essential for any baking recipe, and of course, fat is our best friend on keto!
 That means coconut milk is perfect for keto baking and desserts.
-Many recipes on My Sweet Keto feature coconut milk, like this keto chocolate cake roll, pumpkin flan, chocolate pudding, panna cotta, mug cake, keto baklava, and the list goes on and on!
+Many recipes on My Sweet Keto feature coconut milk, like this No-bake keto chocolate hedgehogs, Keto Lamingtons, pumpkin flan, chocolate pudding, panna cotta, mug cake, keto baklava, and the list goes on and on!

-Coconut milk is especially useful as non-dairy milk or cream replacement in recipes.
-Its high fat content makes it more similar to cream than milk, so take that into account if you want to substitute it in an existing recipe of yours.
+Coconut milk is especially useful as a non-dairy milk or cream replacement in recipes.
+Its high-fat content makes it more similar to cream than milk, so take that into account if you want to substitute it in an existing recipe of yours.

 One fantastic way to use coconut milk is to make dairy-free keto ice cream!
 Coconut milk also freezes well, so you could even freeze it in ice cube trays and make a keto coconut milk smoothie or frozen drink.
 All of the fat in coconut milk makes it a good thickener, so it works really well to make no-bake pies and cheesecakes too!